What trance phenomena are you likely to experience when you go into hypnosis? And what is a trance anyway?

 It can feel as if you are living like a ghost to yourself, never fully embodied, never fully present, never fully alive.
-One client described it as ‘living in Limbo Land.’
+One of my clients described it as ‘living in Limbo Land.’

-For instance, in a trauma scenario – where you are already in trance – you hear words or tell yourself something (as you try to make sense of what’s happening).
-Those words – and the meaning attached to them – can embed themselves deeply into your unconscious mind.
+For instance, in a trauma situation – which is naturally trance inducing – you hear words or tell yourself something (as you try to make sense of what’s happening).
+Those words – and the meaning and feeling attached to them – can embed themselves deeply into your unconscious mind.

 We are meaning-making creatures and can be traumatised not only by the events in our lives but by how we make sense of those events – the story we tell.

 This highlights the need to be very careful about what you say to yourself (or hear others saying) when in trance.
 Remember, trance (the REM state) is nature’s optimal programming state.
 What you say and hear can stick like glue because you are more suggestible when in a trance.

 A positive hallucination is when you see something that isn’t really there.
 This happens a lot in stage hypnosis where the participant imagines he’s dancing with a beautiful woman when in reality he’s holding a broomstick.

 A negative hallucination is when you don’t see what is really there.
 We’ve all experienced looking for a lost object but only later, when we go back to look again, do we see it right in front of our eyes.
-Think car keys!
-That’s negative hallucination – not seeing what is really there.
+Think car keys.
+That’s negative hallucination – not seeing what is really there in front of us.